Russia's Top Chef Comes to Madrid Fusión

 - Madrid Fusión Day 3: Date-Fed Jamón, Real Innovation From Poland, and Lots of Fish

-- Madrid Fusión Day 1: Great Spanish Chefs, Korean Condiments, and Artisanal Cava
+- Madrid Fusión Day 1: Cactus Pears and Salt Cod Tripe

 What is contemporary Russian food?
 In the mind — and on the menu — of Anatoly Komm, it's things like Far East oysters with cucumber and honey, salted salmon with Don River crayfish and celery, borscht with foie gras and pampushki (garlic donuts), dumplings with Kamchatka crab and sour cream "snow," and turkey heart kebab with pomegranate kissel (fruit soup) and walnut paste.
 And if the nature of these specialties doesn't make their Russian-ness clear enough, a note at the bottom of the menu states "All the ingredients used are made on [sic] the territory of Russian Federation and are the Russian National Agricultural Pride."

 Komm was trained as a geophysicist, but somehow ended up importing designer clothes into Russia.
 Self-taught as a chef, he has credited meals he had on his travels to top international fashion capitals with igniting his interest in haute cuisine.
 His headquarters today is the elegant Varvary, which we named in first place in our Best Restaurants of Russia and Its Neighbors and number seven in our list of the 101 Best Restaurants in Europe.
 Varvary is Russian for "barbarians," and is Komm's ironic reference to the fact that Western Europeans historically often characterized the Russians that way.
 (He also has the more casual Varvary Brasserie and an Anatoly Komm restaurant in the Barvikha Hotel & Spa just outside Moscow.)